fa-ni/npp-RL/README.md

 used in the jupyter notebooks to analyze the evaluation results.
 A lot of different plots are produced.
 Different tables are created and in general pandas and scipy are used to analyze all the produced data.
 All Jupyter notebooks feature a description in the first cell to see what they are doing.
-There is a phase2 jupyter notebooks which creates the plots, statistics and so on for the second phase.
-There are multiple phase3 jupyter notebooks for different kind of analysis.
-There is one actions_in_gui_magic which uses the agents to execute the learned actions in the gui.
-Try it out!

 ## WHY - Explanations of using different stuff
 *Black*: To make a project consistent and easy to read a formatter like black is really helpful.